 7) Vitamins And Minerals Facilitate Lean Muscle Gains.

 As a whole, bananas are good for you.
-They are rich in vitamins and minerals that help your body utilise energy efficiently, digest protein, repair muscle, and maintain nerve function.
+They are rich in vitamins and minerals that help your body utilize energy efficiently, digest protein, repair muscle, and maintain nerve function.
 Bananas also contain magnesium which increases insulin sensitivity and can help you make lean muscle gains.

 In addition to being packed with calories and carbs, bananas are also rich in vitamins and minerals.